 After the birth

 After birth, the mother’s body recovers gradually.
 It takes a while for everything to heal and for the womb to return to normal.
 If all goes well, the first few weeks with the new baby can be a special, peaceful and happy time.
-Many fathers also plan a break from their careers to get to know the newborn baby and help support their partner.
+Many fathers also plan a break from their work to get to know the newborn baby and help support their partner.

-In Germany, statutory health insurances cover the costs of help and support from a midwife until the baby is two months old.
+In Germany, statutory health insurers cover the costs of help and support from a midwife until the baby is two months old.
 During the first ten days following the birth, the midwife makes daily calls.
 A midwife’s advice and active support are a great help for many mothers and their families.